12 November 2021

 What guidance is being offered by the Local Authority regarding Covid-19?

 Jim Murray, Durham’s Head of Education & Skills, and Amanda Healy, Director of Public Health, have written to schools this week recommending a wide range of controls to be introduced in schools if case numbers rise and local Public Health teams offer specialist advice about the need to reintroduce a sliding scale of controls.
 That is still not currently deemed necessary at Durham Johnston, with cases at Durham Johnston have remained low this week.
-Between Saturday 13th and Friday 19th November 5 students have had to isolate after a positive test in that period.
-One staff member has tested positive in that period too.
+Between Saturday 6th and Friday 12th November 5 students have had to isolate after a positive test in that period.
+There have been no positive tests amongst staff members for 4 weeks.
 It is very important to note that, based upon these case numbers, these measures are not currently deemed necessary at Durham Johnston, and that is true of many other County Durham secondary schools.
 However, if numbers were to rise, we would seek guidance directly from the Local Authority’s Public Health Team, the specialists best placed to advise schools on matters of public health.
 Their advice would lead the school to introduce some or all of the measures outlined in the letter if and when necessary.
 To reiterate, at present none of those measures are deemed necessary and we will continue to monitor the situation in school very carefully, seeking public health advice immediately if we are concerned that a potential outbreak may have occurred.
 This is in line with their guidance and is the approach being taken by all schools in County Durham.
 Jim Murray has also noted that, “The measures are not compulsory, and we recognise that headteachers will be best placed to know what may work in their individual settings.”
 Whilst this is accurate in terms of education and the wellbeing of staff and students, it is important to note that we are not public health specialists and will always seek guidance from those with responsibility for public health decisions in County Durham, as I am sure you would expect us to do.

 Are we reintroducing face coverings?